Skip to main content

 Rule 3: Start small, iterate fast

 Don't label 50 images and hit train.
-Instead, create a tight loop: Label 3-5 images per class, train in development mode (approximately 30 seconds), test and try to break it, then add targeted data where it fails.
-Repeat this cycle 2-4 times in development mode, then switch to production mode.
+Instead, create a tight loop: Label 10-15 images per class, train (approximately 30 seconds), test and try to break it, then add targeted data where it fails.
+Repeat this cycle 2-4 times.

 Step-by-step training workflow